edrewitz/firewxpy/Documentation/miscellaneous.md

 1) If there are zero errors, the latest dataset and the time of the dataset for the requested parameter will be returned.
 2) If there is an error, an error message is returned.

-### NDFD_CONUS Class
+### NDFD_CONUS_Hawaii Class

-This class hosts the active function that downloads the NOAA/NWS/NDFD Gridded Data.
+This class hosts the active function that downloads the NOAA/NWS/NDFD Gridded Data for CONUS and Hawaii.

 This class hosts the function the users will import and call if the users wish to download the data outside of the plotting function and pass the data into the plotting function.